plangfjord/Blaa-Sone-Private-Cloud/README.md

 - **Internal network:** Connected
 - **Cluster status:** Healthy

 The backend also verifies that the required default-deny and workload-specific NetworkPolicies are active.
-Apply `examples/k8s/network-policies.yaml` after deploying the application manifests.
+Apply your own config yaml after deploying the application manifests.

 Start with the pods.
 Then follow the services, ports, probes, logs, and DNS.
 The answer is in the cluster.